pmean/build-website/text/07/StubbornInsistence.md

 understand what the risks of the surgery are and what the risks are of living the rest of your life with only one kidney.

-But there\'s an equally important consideration.
+But there's an equally important consideration.
 Patients will not volunteer for a study where one or more of the options are perceived by them to be inferior.
 In the era before AZT became available (prior to 1987), AIDS was considered a death sentence.
 So when researchers wanted